cord market intelligence AI

 The Challenge:

 I also worked closely with engineers to shape how responses were presented.
-Raw text outputs felt too opaque, so I designed modular response components—tables, charts, and concise summaries—so data was visually scannable, credible, and easy to act on.
+Raw text outputs felt too opaque, so I designed modular response components - tables, charts, and concise summaries - so that data was visually scannable, credible, and easy to act on.

 Problems Faced & How I Solved Them